Expert Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 No-Fault (Mutual Consent) Divorce Filing

 Divorce laws in PA allow for a no-fault divorce 90 days after filing if both parties have filed affidavits stating they agree to the divorce.
-This is called mutual consent.
+Both parties agreeing it is called mutual consent.
 Both plaintiff and defendant consent that the marriage is irretrievably broken.
 No-fault filings are the most common type of divorce filing.

 Fault Divorce Filing

 If there is no mutual consent that the marriage is irretrievably broken, the court may determine that the marriage is irretrievably broken.
-This can occur if the plaintiff and defendant have not lived together for two years.
+The court can make this determinaation if the plaintiff and defendant have not lived together for two years.
 To prevail, the plaintiff must prove the defendant’s behavior led to the divorce.
 Grounds for a fault divorce include:

 - abandonment for at least a year without cause;